 Additive manufacturing (AM) is a process family which is widely used for deposition of thin protective layers of novel alloy materials on components operating in severe conditions, and also for fabrication and repair of complex 3D parts.
 The scope of this research is to establish a process planning framework for metal based bead deposition processes that considers the various machine, materials, and process parameters.

 The United States Coast Guard (USCG) recently introduced stringent regulations for the treatment of ballast water.
-Ultra-violet (UV) light is a useful technology in a ballast water treatment system (BWTS), for inactivating phytoplankton which could be invasive and harmful to humans and the environment.
+Ultra-violet (UV) light is a useful technology in a ballast water treatment system (BWTS), for inactivating species which could be invasive and harmful to humans and the environment.
 UV damages DNA and prevents replication, but the vital stain methods mandated in the USCG protocol do not detect UV damage.
-Alternative culture-based measures of reproductive capacity are yet to be approved, time consuming, and have limitations (not all species may grow).
+Alternative culture-based measures of cellular replication capacity are yet to be approved, time consuming, and have limitations (some species mayn't grow).

 The Technology in Geography research project analyzes how teachers within Chinese high schools use technology and Geographic Information Systems (GIS) within geography classes to aid in delivering course material.
 Coming from an educational background that was highly centred on using GIS, I find it critical to include GIS technologies within Geography as a way to engage students and introduce them to the technologies that are available to them.
 Within Canada, more specifically in Ontario schools there are very few teachers who integrate technology within geography classes.